SpectrixDev/Spectrum/README.md

 | **Name** | **Description** |
 |:---:|---|
 | @Spectrum#4109 {input} | Mention the bot to chat to it!
 The input must not be a command (anything below)|

+## Author & Lisence

+👤 **SpectrixDev**

+📜 Using lisence GNU General Public License v3.0

+## 🤝 Contributing

+Open a pull req or go to the [issues page](https://github.com/SpectrixDev/bot-saber/issues) and I'll have a look lol

+## Show your support

+Gimme a ⭐️ or [vote](https://top.gg/bot/320590882187247617) for the bot on top.gg